BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 var ifStatement = root.FindToken(diagnosticSpan.Start).Parent.AncestorsAndSelf().OfType<IfStatementSyntax>().First();
 {% endhighlight %}

-Now that we have the tokem we were looking for, we need to register an action to invoke a fix.
+Now that we have the token we were looking for, we need to register an action to invoke a fix.
 We will also create a method named <i>RemoveElseInGuardValidation</i>.

 {% highlight csharp %}